Targeted Therapy Drugs for Gallbladder Cancer

 These drugs are taken as pills, once or twice daily.

-Possible side effects of NTRK inhibitors
+Possible side effects of TRK inhibitors

 Common side effects can include abnormal liver tests; decreased white blood cell and red blood cells; muscle and joint pain; tiredness; diarrhea or constipation; nausea and vomiting; and stomach pain.